-ADVANCE is cultivating a core group of researchers and scientists in Africa, who will enable their institutions to participate in the global effort to identify, evaluate, and implement an HIV vaccine.
-IAVI provides research and technical assistance in implementing clinical trials, helps build capacity in transfer of technology, and leverages partnerships to build lasting vaccine research and development capacity on the continent.
-With ADVANCE, the results of community epidemiology studies can be applied to advance the development of an effective HIV vaccine or other prevention tools.
+ADVANCE is cultivating a core group of researchers and scientists in African institutions, to participate in the global effort to identify, evaluate, and implement HIV vaccines and biomedical prevention products in the fight against HIV.
+Together with its partners, IAVI provides research and technical assistance in implementing clinical trials, helps build capacity in transfer of technology, and leverages partnerships to build lasting vaccine research and development capacity on the continent.
+With ADVANCE, the results of community epidemiology studies can be applied to advance the development of an effective HIV vaccine or other biomedical prevention tools.

 ADVANCE has four areas of focus:

 - Create a Better Understanding of Communities and Cohorts by expanding the IAVI-partner clinical research network, creating an African-led, multi-stakeholder platform, which engages communities and investigates cohorts using the latest scientific technologies to inform vaccine discovery and development.

 - Test Innovative Vaccines in Clinical Trials through ADVANCE’s End-to-End platform, partnering with global stakeholders to accelerate the development of an HIV vaccine candidate portfolio for the field.